Boxelder Basin Regional Stormwater Authority

 The East Side Detention Facility (ESDF), a stormwater detention facility adjacent to the Gray Lakes Irrigation Reservoirs, and across I25 from the Budweiser Brewery north of Fort Collins.
 This facility will substantially reduce stormwater flows along Boxelder Creek south of ESDF

-The Larimer Weld Canal Crossing Structure which is a side flow spillway on the Larimer Weld Canal located about one mile south of ESDF which will control stormwater flows overtopping the canal in the 100-year event.
+The Larimer Weld Canal Crossing Structure is a side flow spillway on the Larimer Weld Canal located about one mile south of ESDF which will control stormwater flows overtopping the canal in the 100-year event.